Disabled Parking: Your Rights

 Most parts of Britain are covered by the Blue Badge scheme.
 This differs slightly in England, Scotland and Wales, but the basic principle is the same.
 You can apply for a blue badge from your local council – just call their general enquiries number or visit their website.
 Your blue badge will give you special parking privileges to make it easier for you to stop your car close to where you need to be.

-Wisdompro PU Leather Disabled Blue Badge and Timer Holder Wallet Protector Disability Parking Permit...
+wisdompro PU Leather Disabled Blue Badge and Timer Holder Wallet Protector Disability Parking Permit...

 • A Discreet Wisdompro Disabled Badge and Timer Holder is designed to hold your Blue Badge (14.8cm x...